Marcel D'Agneau

 encounter the Phantom Lady and Van Helsing, who

 reveals to them the history of Dracula.
-After

-follow Dracula's trail to Dartmoor, where they attempt
+Watson follow Dracula's trail to Dartmoor, where

-school for young ladies.
-Ultimately, their quest takes
+a finishing school for young ladies.
+Ultimately,

-them back to Baskerville Hall.
+their quest takes them back to Baskerville Hall.

-NOTE: Meinster, Dracula's dwarfish,
+NOTE: Meinster, Dracula's

-one-eyed assistant, is named after Dracula's disciple
+dwarfish, one-eyed assistant, is named after

-Baron Meinster, from the Hammer film, The Brides
+Dracula's disciple Baron Meinster, from the Hammer

-of Dracula.
+film, The Brides of Dracula.

 |

-Veiled Detective (2004)
+The Veiled Detective (2004)

 Story Type: Canonical Revisioning

-Canonical Characters: Dr. Watson (John Walker);
+Canonical Characters: Dr. Watson (John

-Sherlock Holmes; Inspector Lestrade; Professor
+Walker); Sherlock Holmes; Inspector Lestrade;

-Moriarty; Colonel Moran; Mrs (Kitty) Hudson; (Henry)
+Professor Moriarty; Colonel Moran; Mrs (Kitty)

-Stamford; Jefferson Hope; Enoch Drebber; Joseph
+Hudson; (Henry) Stamford; Jefferson Hope; Enoch

-Stangerson; Arthur Charpentier; Tobias Gregson; Cab
+Drebber; Joseph Stangerson; Arthur Charpentier;

-Driver; Lauriston Gardens Constable; Loafers;
+Tobias Gregson; Cab Driver; Lauriston Gardens

-Stretcher Bearers; Mrs Rance; John Rance; Mary
+Constable; Loafers; Stretcher Bearers; Mrs Rance;

-Morstan; Mrs Cecil Forrester; Mycroft Holmes; The
+John Rance; Mary Morstan; Mrs Cecil Forrester;

-Moriarty Gang; St Monica's Clergyman; Peter Steiler;
+Mycroft Holmes; The Moriarty Gang; St Monica's

-Swiss Lad; (Young Girl; White-Haired Gentleman;
+Clergyman; Peter Steiler; Swiss Lad; (Young

-Lucy Ferrier; John Ferrier; Mr Melas; Inspector
+Ferrier; Mr Melas; Inspector Patterson; English

-Patterson; English Lady)
+Lady)

 Other Characters: Wounded Soldiers; Captain